5cswoop5/Drake_NBA_Project/README.md

 4. Season column added to Old Injuries table to prep for merge with New Injury Report
 5. Nested left outer join for Schedule and Old Injuries table on Season column to get game by game injury log
 6. Injuries combined table created with Old Injuries Updated and New Injury Report tables to get full game by game injury report from 1990-2026.
+7. A separate date table created to create a Season Month column to create monthly charts in season order.
+(October-September)
-7. Calculated values for End of Season Record and Playoff Record were created to allow for those records to be reflected based on which season/team were selected on the slicer
+8. Calculated values for End of Season Record and Playoff Record were created to allow for those records to be reflected based on which season/team were selected on the slicer

 ## For Regressions in Python